 Planning at a long term level provides clear structures for knowledge and skills development and ensure that students progress rapidly.
-Curriculum plans outline the learning objectives, tasks and assessment opportunities for each sequence of learning.
-These curriculum plans are developed by the faculties in line with the National Curriculum, statutory requirements and subject specific assessment criteria.
-Each faculty uses a shared approach to planning and every teacher must follow the scheme of work laid down in the faculty plans, while adapting the delivery and content of each lesson to support the needs of their teaching groups and scaffold learning.
-New learning within a lesson is presented in small scaffolded steps.
+Curriculum plans outline the knowledge goals, tasks and assessment opportunities at each stage of our developing knowledge curriculum, which places great emphasis on ‘sequential learning’ as a means of promoting maximum knowledge acquisition and retention.
+These curriculum plans are developed by the Subject Leaders in line with the National Curriculum, statutory requirements and subject specific assessment criteria.
+Each subject area uses a shared approach to planning and every teacher must follow the scheme of work laid down in the faculty plans, while adapting the delivery and content of each lesson to support the needs of their teaching groups and scaffold learning.
+Strategically placing the retrieval of pre-taught knowledge at the beginning of lessons allows for new knowledge, taught throughout the rest of the lesson, to be more easily accessible.
+New learning is then presented in small steps.

 Students are novices and require clear examples of what we want them to achieve.
 We provide them with instruction and demonstrate what excellence looks like.
 Teachers are the experts, both in terms of the specific subject knowledge and the skill of applying knowledge.
 As the expert in the room, we use modelling to guide students through each stage and explain the rationale of each stage, prior to the student’s independent attempt.